DevOps-Amit-tech/Linux-commands/README.md

 Linux is an open source operating system developed by Linus Torvalds.
 Linux is just a kernel and a linux distribution makes it a usable operating system.

 ### 2. What is Kernel?
 kernel is the core of the operating system that manages everything.
 Kernel is kind of a thing which interacts with your hardware and manages CPU resources, memory resources, processes on any computer.
+Kernel is responsible for tasks like:
+- Allocating memory
+- Schedule processes
+- Control CPU

 ### 3. What is Shell?
 Shell is just a program, a friendly interface that translates your commands into some low-level calls to the kernel.